maany/cern-docker-lwce/CE/README.md

 This folder contains the code and resources required to
  - build a docker image for a creamCE compute element
- - run a container hosting the creamCE compute element
+ - run a container with the image of the creamCE compute element

-The following sections describe how to get docker image for creamCE and start a container with it.
+The following sections describe how to get Docker Image for creamCE and run it inside a docker.

 # Pre-requisites

 ## host-certificates
 You need get host-certificates for your grid site from a [IGTF](https://www.igtf.net) trusted CA.
 You might have to convert the host certficate into a keypair (**hostkey.pem** and **hostcert.pem**).
 Please follow the instructions [here](https://ca.cern.ch/ca/Help/?kbid=024100) and make sure you have set up the appropriate permissions for your hostkey.pem
-## docker
+## Docker
-You need to have docker installed on the machine where you want to setup creamCE using containers You can go through the Get Docker section on the [Docker](https://www.docker.com) website to set it up depending on your host platform.
+You need to have docker installed on the machin.
+You can go through the "Get Docker" section on the [Docker](https://www.docker.com) website to set it up, depending on your host platform(Windows/Mac/Linux).
 For CentOS7, the following snippet will setup docker on your machine:
 ~~~
 # install required packages